jag3dagster/AutoShaker/docs/README.md

 * ToggleShaker
     * Which button will toggle the AutoShaker on and off when pressed while holding either Alt key
     * *Default* - LeftAlt + H, RightAlt + H
-* ShakeTrees
+* ShakeRegularTrees
-    * Whether or not the AutoShaker should try and shake trees
+    * Whether or not the AutoShaker should try and shake regular trees for seeds
     * *Default* - true
+* ShakeFruitTrees
+    * Whether or not the AutoShaker should try and shake fruit trees for fruit
+    * *Default* - true
+* FruitsReadyToShake
+    * Number of fruits (1-3) that need to be on a fruit tree before it is shaken
+    * *Default* - 1
 * ShakeBushes
     * Whether or not the AutoShaker should try and shake bushes
     * *Default* - true